DTU-MLOPS-12/dtu_mlops_project/reports/README.md

 > Answer:

 Using the cookiecutter template from the ![template repository](https://github.com/SkafteNicki/mlops_template), we have filled out the `src`, `data`, and `tests` folders specific to our project.
-We have removed the `notebook` folder as we did not use Jupyter Notebooks in our project.
-Additionally, we have added more GitHub workflows in `.github/workflows` and configurations in the `configs` folder.
+We have removed the `notebook` and `models` folder as we did not use Jupyter Notebooks in our project and our models was stored at Weights and Baises Model Registry.
+Additionally, we have added more GitHub workflows in `.github/workflows`, configurations in the `configs` folder, and specific `deps` folder containing dependencies for specific code in the `src` used in our dockerfiles.
 Lastly, we have added files for building and deploying in cloud to ...

 ### Question 6